1-800-935-2620 Speak to a Tour Expert

 Isalo National Park

-After breakfast today, you’ll make tracks to Isalo National Park, for a full day of exploration within the park with your leader.
+After breakfast today, you’ll make tracks to Isalo National Park for a full day of exploration with your leader.
 Isalo is known for its variety of landscapes, from rainforests and rolling plains teeming with life to strange geological formations and deep-cut canyons.
-And of course, there are a variety of lemur species roaming around the place because – well, this is Madagascar.
-You’re lucky to be spending a couple of days exploring the park, which is home to over 80 species of birds, 30 species of reptiles and 14 species of mammals including three lemur species – ring- tailed, red-fronted and Verreaux's sifakas lemur.
+The park is home to over 80 species of birds, 30 species of reptiles and 14 species of mammals, including three lemur species – ring-tailed, red-fronted and the dancing sifakas lemur!

 Meals: Breakfast